rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 ### MySQL alarms

-The following criteria returns a `Warning` status when the number of open connections exceeds 400, and a `Critical` status when the number of open connections exceeds 500.
+The following criteria return a `Warning` status when the number of open connections exceeds 400 and a `Critical` status when the number of open connections exceeds 500.

     if (metric['threads.connected'] > 500) {